ISISComputingGroup/ibex_developers_manual/Running-IOCs.md

 * start the IOC through the console (ctrl + x)
 * start the IOC by running `runIOC.bat st.cmd` (in `iocBoot/Appdir`)

-## IOC in procServe using the Console
+## IOC in procServ using the Console

 Open an epics terminal a list all running instruments with